simonnickel/SNLInteractionTableView/README.md

 SNInteractionTableView
 ======================

-SNInteractionTableView provides a complete tableView (controller, tableView and cell) to easily add more interaction  to your tableView.
+SNInteractionTableView provides a complete tableView stack (controller, tableView and cell) to easily add more interaction to your tableView.
 It uses AutoLayout and extends an existing tableViewCell layout from your Storyboard with the following functionality:

-* Swipe - with bounce or fade-out animation
+* Swipe Action - left and right, with bounce, slide-back or slide-out animation
 * Selection - with toolbar
 * Reordering - by long press